Seed group Vilmorin to enter Vietnam in emerging market push

 Tropdicorp, based in Ho Chi Minh City, had sales of $6 million in 2013 and is one of three firms that together account for nearly half of a vegetable seed market worth $45 million, Rougier said.

-As the only operator to develop its own varieties locally, Tropdicorp would allow Vilmorin to expand its catalog of seeds for vegetables like bitter gourd, which widely eaten in Asia, he said.
+As the only operator to develop its own varieties locally, Tropdicorp would allow Vilmorin to expand its catalogue of seeds for vegetables like bitter gourd, which widely eaten in Asia, he said.

 "Even if it isn't spectacular yet in sales terms, we have laid the foundations for a much more international profile," Rougier said at a presentation of 2013/14 results.